-- 1 tablespoon finely chopped cilantro, plus additional for serving
+- 1 tablespoon finely chopped cilantro, plus more for serving

-- 1 tablespoon thinly sliced scallions, plus additional for serving
+- 1 tablespoon thinly sliced scallions, plus more for serving

 - Add the kale and season with a bit more salt and pepper.
-Add 2 tablespoons of water.
+Pour in 2 tablespoons of water.
 Cover and cook, stirring occasionally, until the kale is wilted and tender, adding more water as needed if the skillet starts to look dry, about 7-10 minutes.
-Stir in the lemon juice.
-Taste and season with additional salt, pepper or lemon, if needed.
+Stir in the lime or lemon juice.
+Taste and season with additional salt, pepper or citrus juice, if needed.
 Transfer to a bowl and cover to keep warm.

-- Wipe the skillet clean then place it back over medium heat.
-Add the remaining 2 tablespoons butter.
-Once melted, add the sriracha and the remaining garlic; cook, stirring, 1 minute.
-Add the shrimp and season with salt and pepper.
-Cook, stirring occasionally, until the shrimp are almost cooked through but still pink in the middle, about 2-4 minutes, depending on the size of your shrimp.
-Scrape the shrimp mixture onto a plate.
+- Wipe the skillet clean then place it back over medium-high heat.
+Add the remaining 2 tablespoons of butter.
+Once melted, add the shrimp and spread them in a single layer.
+Season with salt and pepper.
+Cook until pink on the bottom, about 2 to 3 minutes.
+Flip the shrimp over and cook 1 minute longer.
+Scatter in the remaining garlic and drizzle in the sriracha.
+Cook, stirring, until the shrimp are cooked through, about 1 minute longer.
+Spoon the shrimp mixture onto a plate.

 - Place the skillet back over medium heat (don’t wash), and add the coconut milk and sugar.
-Bring to a boil, and cook, stirring, until slightly thickened around the edges, about 1 minute.
-Scrape the shrimp back into the skillet and simmer until cooked through.
+Bring to a boil and cook, stirring, until slightly thickened around the edges, about 5 minutes.
+Scrape the shrimp back into the skillet and cook until warmed through.
 Remove the pan from the heat and season with additional salt, pepper and/or sriracha as desired.
 Stir in the cilantro and scallions.

-- To serve, spoon grits into four shallow bowls and divide the kale over top.
-Spoon the shrimp and sauce over top and garnish with a sprinkle of cilantro and scallions.
+- To serve, swirl grits into four shallow bowls and divide the kale over top.
+Spoon the shrimp and sauce over the kale, and garnish with a sprinkle of cilantro and scallions.